djoezeke/TkinterUI/README.md

 ## 📍 Overview

-tkinterui is a collection of huge number of widgets.
+tkinterui is collection of huge number of widgets.

 > [!NOTE]
 > Widgets are compatible with both TKinter and CustomTKinter.

+### Links

 **Documentation**: <a href="https://github.io/djoezeke/tkinterui" target="_blank">https://github.io/djoezeke/tkinterui</a>